Updated: 11/16/2019 by Computer Hope

 Death: August 11, 1977 (Age: 66)

-- Pioneered the first stored-program digital computer, the Manchester Mark 1 computer.
+- Designed the first stored-program digital computer, the SSEM (Small Scale Experimental Machine).

 - Recognized for the invention of an early memory device known as the Williams-Kilburn tube.